Trexler Nature Preserve: Ranges

-Since 2006, the preserve has been split into three areas (known locally as ranges): the Northern, the Central, and the Southern Range.
+Since 2006, the preserve has been split into three areas, known as ranges: the Northern, the Central, and the Southern Range.
 Each range is marked by its own distinctive topography and flora.

 The Northern Range begins in Schnecksville and is bounded in the east by Hegel's Run and in the south by Jordan Creek.
 It is best described as the "uplands" of the preserve.
 Starting from either Jordan Creek or Hegel's Run requires a steep northerly ascent up Mill Hill.
 Once on top of the ridge, there are sweeping views of the entire Lehigh Valley and, particularly, the Kittatinny Ridge.
 During summer, there can be some agriculture development of the uplands.
 In the early 2010s, the preserve attempted to grow both corn and turnips in its rocky and eroded soil.
 When the land is not under agricultural development, it consists mostly of grass lands whose territory is perpetually threatened by encroachment of autumn-olive.

 Since the early 2010s, the Northern Range has also been developed by the Valley Mountain Bikers.
 They have developed mountain biking trails through dense thickets of autumn-olive.
 The trails are open to the public and can be accessed via the North Range Utility Road and parking lot.

 The central Range is the largest of the three ranges; it also contains the greatest variation of topography.
 It is bounded on the north by the Jordan Creek and Hegel's Run and on the south by Old Packhouse Road—a portion of the southern end is occupied by the Lehigh County composting facility.
 The Central Range is subdivided into eastern and western sections by the Jordan Creek.